Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Generality of Representations Induced by Background Augmentations

-If background augmentations lead to increased focus on semantic content and decreased focus on non-robust predictors for classification (e.g., \citet{ilyas_neurips_2020_features_not_bugs}, we expect that these augmentations would also lead to improved performance on out of distribution downstream tasks.
+If background augmentations lead to increased focus on semantic content and decreased focus on non-robust predictors for classification (e.g., \citet{ilyas_neurips_2020_features_not_bugs}), we expect that these augmentations would also lead to improved performance on out-of-distribution downstream tasks.
 In particular, we expect gains on those tasks which have proven especially challenging for supervised networks.
-Here, we discuss several such tasks, including the Backgrounds Challenge \citep{xiao2020noise}, ReaL ImageNet \citep{beyer2020imagenetreal}, adversarial attacks \citep{goodfellow_fgsm, kurakin_adversarial_2016, madry2018towards}, and natural adversarial examples \citep{hendrycks2019nae}, finding improved performance across the board.
+Here, we discuss several such tasks, including ImageNet-9 \citep{xiao2020noise}, adversarial attacks \citep{goodfellow_fgsm, kurakin_adversarial_2016, madry2018towards}, natural adversarial examples \citep{hendrycks2019nae}, ImageNet-Renditions \citep{hendrycks_many_2021} and ReaL ImageNet \citep{beyer2020imagenetreal}, finding improved performance across the board.